Don't you let it clip your wings! (You got it, you got it!)"

 - Fletcher's human-faced hoodie.

 - Sand In My Eyes: Subverted by Daryl.
 He tears up about Chyna being old enough to go out with a boy, unsupervised.
-He says that their is tear-gas in the riot uniform Chyna is wearing.
-But then he wipes his eyes with her sleeve only to realize it does have tear-gas on it.
+He claims that there's tear-gas in the riot uniform Chyna is wearing, but then he wipes his eyes with her sleeve only to realize it actually does have tear-gas on it.
 Happens later while watching a Chick Flick on the couch.

 Mrs. Busby: Wow, You can remember that?